Veggie Pho Noodle Soup | Backpacking Recipe

 This post may contain affiliate links.

 Have you ever looked back over several days of hiking and wondered if you’ve eaten a single vegetable?
 Bringing a few servings of this veggie pho noodle soup will completely solve that problem.
 Get all your veggies for the day in one cozy little package.
 Warming and delicious, this veggie pho noodle soup uses only grocery-friendly ingredients (no beef bones required).
-It’s a great choice for fall or winter hikes, or for chilly summer evenings at high altitude.
+It’s a great choice for fall or winter hikes or for chilly summer evenings at high altitude.

 Veggie Pho Noodle Soup to the rescue!